 The Site itself may not respond to web browser-based “do not track” signals.

-LexGo does not use any technologies (e.g. face recognition) that are designed to identify an individual based on data (e.g. photogaphs, videos) collected/processed by the system.
+LexGo does not use any technologies (e.g., face recognition) that are designed to identify an individual based on data (e.g., photographs, videos) collected/processed by the system.
+And again, please note that the Terms contain important limitations on Customers’ and Authorized Users’ ability to record activities within workspaces.

 11. Contact Information